Xilinx/Vitis-AI/external/tvm/README.md

 Examples and documentations of compiling and running models using Apache TVM with Vitis AI support are provided in the "examples" and "docs" directories.

-For more detailed on how to compile and run models using TVM with the Vitis-AI, you could refer to [Vitis-AI Integration].
+For more details on how to compile and run models using TVM with the Vitis-AI, you could refer to [Vitis-AI Integration].

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.)